workshops

 If you dabble in writing, are quietly sitting on your first manuscript or just love words, join us and other word nerds as we unpack the magic woven into compositions by some of our favourite writers, and consider how some of their tricks might boost your own writing.

-We are planning to run new sessions in 2024.
-If you would like to be added to our mailing list to receive details when they are available, email me.
+We are planning to run new and repeat sessions in 2025.
+If you would like to be added to the mailing list to receive details when they are available, email me.

 session topics

-We are also available to run sessions online for your organisation or writing group.
+We are also available to run sessions online for your organisation, festival or writing group.
 Contact me if you would like to talk about sessions or if you have any questions.

 We have developed a collection of workshops on the following topics, so you can choose what is best for you and your writers.